The Church of Jesus Christ of Latter-day Saints in Tanzania: Stake, Districts, and Congregations

-The Tanzania Dar es Salaam Mission Branch covered portions of Tanzania not in proximity of a meetinghouse.
+The Tanzania Dar es Salaam Dispersed Members Unit coveres portions of Tanzania not in proximity of a meetinghouse.
 Congregations not part of a stake are called branches, regardless of size.
 A Family History Center is located in Dar es Salaam.

 Missions

 Tanzania was part of the newly created Kenya Nairobi Mission when missionaries first came to Tanzania.
 On July 1, 2020, the Tanzania Dar es Salaam mission was created.

 Temples

 There are no temples in Tanzania.
 As of February 2023, Tanzania was located in the Johannesburg South Africa Temple District with the Nairobi Kenya Temple under construction.